jonasdegrave/data-engineering-aws/Documentation.md

 # Deploy the http server to the cloud.

-Describe process of setting up HTTP Server in EC2 instance
+Describe process of setting up HTTP Server in EC2 instance.

+EC2 Production Environment URL endpoint: http://ec2-3-70-229-217.eu-central-1.compute.amazonaws.com:8080

 # Everything (code, docs, etc.) are to be in version control.
 It's up to you how you'd like to organize it just as long as you can add me to a repo.